AdobeDocs/campaign-classic.pt-BR/help/delivery/using/technical-recommendations.md

 >[!NOTE]
 >
->* Se você configurou o DomainKeys para a instância do Adobe Campaign, basta selecionar **dkim** nas regras de tratamento do domínio.
+>* If you have configured DomainKeys for your Adobe Campaign instance, you just need to select **dkim** in the [Domain management rules](../../delivery/using/understanding-delivery-failures.md#domain-management).
 Caso contrário, siga as mesmas etapas de configuração (chave privada/pública) do DomainKeys.
 >* Não é necessário ativar DomainKeys e DKIM para o mesmo domínio, pois DKIM é uma versão aprimorada do DomainKeys.
 >* Os domínios a seguir validam atualmente o DKIM: AOL, Gmail.

+>[!IMPORTANT]
+>
+>For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html), DKIM email authentication signing is done by the Enhanced MTA for all messages with all domains.

 ### DMARC {#dmarc}